natureblocks/core-marketing/blog/what-is-sharding.md

 # What is Sharding?
-## HAre you curious about the world of cryptocurrency and stablecoins?
+## Are you curious about the world of cryptocurrency and stablecoins?
 Discover how this innovative digital asset works, and why it's quickly becoming a go-to choice for traders and investors around the globe.
 ### Author Fullname
 #### Feb 20, 2023
 ##### cryptocurrency